Shootouts and structure of shootouts

 What are Shootout Tournaments?
 How are they Structured?

-With the huge enthusiasm for poker tournaments, the interesting format of Shootouts has become very popular amongst online poker players.
+With the huge enthusiasm for poker tournaments, the interesting format of Shootouts has become very popular amongst poker online players.
 These are a series of Single Table Tournaments (STT) where you remain at your table till there is a single player left.
 Each player buys-in to the tournament and get an amount of chips to play.
 The one who has all the chips at the end of the level, wins that table and advances to the next table/level and so on till you reach the final level/table and there is a single man standing on that level.
 Simply put, these are like multi tiered tournaments where you play on elimination tables and have to eliminate all players before advancing to the next level.

 How are shootouts structured?